The following picture shows what should be visible after importing the tutorial project.

 For the second remote displacement at the opposite side of the piston, the remote point will have the coordinates:

 x: 0 \(m\)

 Now all boundary conditions are assigned and we can proceed to creating the mesh.

-You will only need to change the sizing to Manual and set our maximum edge length as 1.8e-3 m and enable the 2nd order elements to toggle.
+You will only need to change the Sizing to Manual and set our maximum edge length as 1.8e-3 m and enable the 2nd order elements toggle.
 Make sure your setting look like the picture below:

 When the mesh has been generated, you can observe your mesh.
-The mesh will have about 235.2k nodes and 150.3k cells and look like this:
+The mesh will look like this:

-If we create a first-order mesh, it will visually look exactly like the second-order mesh, because the cell count is the same for both.
-However, the second-order mesh has additional nodes between two connecting nodes, which helps to model deformations more accurately.
+If we create a first order mesh, it will visually look exactly like the second order mesh, because the cell count is the same for both.
+However the second order mesh has additional nodes inbetween two connecting nodes, which helps to model deformations more accurate.